ShortestPathLab/opss25-tutorial/slides.md

 In this Exercise, we will work on implementing a way of tracking locations that agents occupy in order to avoid collisions.
 We call this data strcture a _reservation table_, and it has two main methods:

-1. `add_reservation(state)` (reserves a specific location for an agent),
+1. `reserve(state)` (reserves a specific location for an agent),
 2. `is_reserved(state)` (which checks if a location is reserved)

 In your code, you will see template functions for these two functions.
 It is your task to complete the implementation.
-You are safe to assume that the class has an inbuilt `reservation_table`, which is a 2D array indexed by [x][y].
+You are safe to assume that the class has an inbuilt `vertex_table`, which is a 2D array indexed by [x][y].

 ---